© SALVADOR DALÍ, FUNDACIÓ GALA-SALVADOR DALI / ADAGP, PARIS 2024

 PH © BPK, BERLIN, DIST.
 RMN-GRAND PALAIS / IMAGE STÄDEL MUSEUM © ADAGP, PARIS, 2024

-The Centre Pompidou is adding another stone to the edifice of this anniversary event by emancipating itself from its institutional framework, along with other museums in Belgium, Spain, Germany and the United States.
-As part of an itinerant approach, the exhibition reinterprets the movement according to the cultural and historical contexts of the different countries.
+The Centre Pompidou adds another layer to this anniversary event by breaking free from its institutional framework, joining forces with other museums in Belgium, Spain, Germany, and the United States.
+Following a touring model, the exhibition reinterprets the movement according to the cultural and historical contexts of the different countries.

 FROM SEPTEMBER 4, 2024 TO JANUARY 13, 2025